Confused between the two? Here's our quick summary:

 Instapage offers more customization options than Leadpages, making it a better choice if you prefer to have more control over your landing page’s look and feel.
 Although it’s slightly slower than Leadpages due to the extra features, both tools run very smoothly.

-Leadpages Standard Package is priced from $25 per month, making it one of the cheapest landing page tools on the market.
+Leadpages Standard Package is priced from $27 per month, making it one of the cheapest landing page tools on the market.
 The Standard package includes mobile responsive templates, landing pages, pop-ups, alert bars, and it supports unlimited traffic and leads.
-However, the Standard version of Leadpages is limited to 1 website and has limited features, with A/B testing and other important conversion optimization tools missing.
-This version also does not support online sales and payments.

-For $25 per month, you can create an unlimited number of landing pages and lead generation pop-ups.
+For $27 per month, you can create an unlimited number of landing pages and lead generation pop-ups.
 Leadpages Standard also includes WordPress publishing and email-based support.
 This option is limited to 1 website support.
 Carefully consider whether the feature set of this inexpensive package meets your needs.